 "Probably because you couldn't remember all of them."

 He laughed.
 "Possibly, but I prefer to think that I had a clear favorite."
 He nuzzled her again.
-"After that hut, after our falling out and making up, I was less errr busy, if you bothered to notice.
+"After that hut, after our falling out and making up, I was less focused on other nurses, if you bothered to notice.
 And you and I were often quite creative in finding excuses to make love.
 Your divorce from Donald.
 The one-week anniversary of your divorce from Donald.
 Marilyn Monroe appreciation day."

 She laughed.
 That one had been her idea.
 "We were imaginative."